Coiot/cbr-main/src/albums/CBRYTest.md

 - scene_number: 36
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbry-test-scene36.jpg
   narration: "<p>The Iberians build Sargon's Palace, a new wonder included with Sovereignty that allows them to immediately establish a government and allows them to move production with trade routes.
-The Osages go to war with Pohwatans. </p>"
+The Osages go to war with Powhatans. </p>"
 - scene_number: 37
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbry-test-scene37.jpg